 Step-by-Step Instructions

-- Cream butter and sugar.
+- Step 1: Cream butter and sugar.
 Beat softened butter and granulated sugar with an electric mixer for 2-3 minutes, or until light and becoming fluffy.

-- Mix in wet ingredients.
+- Step 2: Mix in wet ingredients.
 Add eggs, then milk and the extracts and beat until combined.
 Scrape down the bowl as needed.

-- Mix in dry ingredients.
+- Step 3: Mix in dry ingredients.
 Whisk together three cups of flour, baking powder, and salt in a separate bowl, then mix into the wet ingredients in two or three increments.

-- Add flour, as needed.
-The dough will be very sticky, so add additional flour one tablespoon at a time until it's workable and able to be rolled without too much sticking (more on this below).
+- Step 4: Add flour, as needed.
+The dough will be very sticky, so add additional flour one tablespoon at a time until it's workable and able to be rolled without too much sticking.

-- Scoop and roll dough.
+- Step 5: Scoop and roll dough.
 Scoop 1 ½ tablespoons of dough and roll in a ball.
 Place a few inches apart on a parchment lined baking sheet.

 Expert Tips and Tricks

-- Freezing Anise Cookies - You can freeze iced and sprinkled anise cookies, though you will see a small amount of nonpareil color bleeding.
+Freezing Anise Cookies - You can freeze sprinkled and glazed anise cookies, though you will see a small amount of nonpareil color bleeding.
 Not enough to be off-putting or an issue, in my opinion.
 Remove cookies from the freezer the day you'd like to serve them and let them thaw at room temperature for a few hours.

 Frequently Asked Questions